7ss8n/Data-Str-and-Alg-python/README.md

 # Data-Str-and-Alg-python
-My Solution for Data Structure and Algorithm using Python

-This is my python code for the examples and some exercises for the book Data Structure and Algorithm using Python.
+This is my python codes for the examples and some exercises in the book Data Structure and Algorithm using Python.